fusion-jena/DaiSi/node/README.md

 ### NodeJS
 You need to install [NodeJS](https://nodejs.org/en/) on your machine.
 NodeJS requires a [package manager](https://nodejs.org/en/download/package-manager/).
-"Dai:Si" was developed and tested with NodeJS v14.15.4 under Windows 10 and Ubuntu 18.
+[Dai:Si] was developed and tested with NodeJS v14.15.4 under Windows 10 and Ubuntu 18.
 Check your node version with ```node -v```